kuzzleio/documentation/src/sdk/js/6/controllers/index/list/index.md

 # list

-Returns the complete list of data indexes.
+Returns the complete list of indexes.

 <br/>